A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Competitive Analysis

 \subsubsection{Leap Step: a Roadmap}

-We now analyze the leap step of the algorithm, when it schedules a packet $p$ from a segment of $P = P^t$ other than $\initialsegment(P)$.
-As in this case some packet weights change, we use notation $w^t_a$ and $w^{t+1}_a$ (or $w^t(a)$ and $w^{t+1}(a)$) for the weights of a packet $a$ before and after $p$ is scheduled, respectively.
-For packets whose weight does not change we may occasionally omit the superscript $t$.
+In the remainder of the analysis, we focus on a leap step of Algorithm~$\PlanMonotonicity(t)$, when it transmits a packet $p \in \planPaftArrivals(\alpha,\timehorizon]$, where, as defined earlier, $\planPaftArrivals$ represents the current optimal plan, already updated to take into account packet arrivals.
+As in this case some packet weights change, we use notation $w^t_a$ and $w^{t+1}_a$ (or $w^t(a)$ and $w^{t+1}(a)$) for the weights of a packet $a$ before and after $p$ is transmitted, respectively.
+For packets whose weight does not change, we may occasionally omit the superscript $t$.
 We apply the same convention to deadlines.